fnbk/branching-strategies-event-driven/README.md

 # Branching Strategies - Event Driven

-# Simplifying Asynchronous Code in C# with Design Patterns
-# .NET Strategies to Simplify Asynchronous Code in C#: The Journey from Nested Callbacks to Elegant Solutions

 ## Introduction

 This repository contains examples and code snippets discussed in the article [.NET Strategies with Advanced Iteration Techniques for C# Collections](https://fnbk.medium.com/net-strategies-to-simplify-asynchronous-code-in-c-be28a88cbea1).
 The article provides insights into handling complex asynchronous code paths in C# by employing various .NET features and design patterns.